Farnsworth Art Museum

 The Farnsworth Art Museum is nationally known for its large collection of Wyeth family paintings in the new Wyeth Center.
 The museum highlights works of art from American artists primarily from the late 18th to 20th century.

 Farnsworth Art Museum - a nationally-recognized art museum in the heart of Rockland Maine

-The Farnsworth Art Museum has been a point of pride to the community of Rockland, Maine.
+One of our favorite local attractions, the Farnsworth Art Museum has been a point of pride to the community of Rockland, Maine.
 It houses a nationally-recognized collection of American art in its 20,000 square feet of gallery space.
 The museum highlights the works of artists with associations to Maine and who have gained national attention for their artistry.
 The museum features some of the best works of American artists of the 18th and 19th century including Gilbert Stuart, Maurice Prendergast, Frank Benson, Eastman Johnson, Thomas Sully, Thomas Eakins, Childe Hassam, and Fitz Henry Lane.
 All of this artwork is in the permanent collection of the Farnsworth Art Museum so that you can see them all year round.